-- The Vice Chancellor for Student Affairs or their designee may restrict a Student's access to some University resources or activities for an interim period prior to case resolution, which may include not permitting the Student to attend classes in person. - An Interim Action will be effective immediately, without prior notice, whenever the Vice Chancellor for Student Affairs or their designee determines that the continued engagement of the Student on the University Premises or involvement in University activities poses a disruption to the ability of any member of the University Community to participate in University activities or to the stability and continuance of normal University operations.
-The Student may appeal an Interim Action within five (5) business days.
-However, the Interim Actions will remain in effect while the appeal is pending. - For investigations and resolutions under the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures, the University will consider emergency removal consistent with those procedures. - During an Interim Action, the Student is denied access to University Premises, in whole or in part, and University activities or privileges for which the Student might otherwise be eligible, as the Vice Chancellor for Student Affairs or their designee may determine to be appropriate. - Whenever a Student is subjected to an Interim Action, the University will complete case resolution as promptly as possible.
+- The Vice Chancellor for Student Affairs may restrict a Student's access to some University resources or activities for an interim period prior to case resolution. - An Interim Action will be effective immediately, without prior notice, whenever the Vice Chancellor for Student Affairs determines that the continued engagement of the Student on the University Premises or involvement in University activities poses a disruption to the ability of any member of the University Community to participate in University activities or to the stability and continuance of normal University operations.
+The Student may appeal an Interim Action within five (5) Business Days.
+However, the Interim Actions will remain in effect while the appeal is pending. - During an Interim Action, the Student is denied access to University Premises, in part, and University activities or privileges for which the Student might otherwise be eligible, as the Vice Chancellor for Student Affairs may determine to be appropriate. - Whenever a Student is subjected to an Interim Action, the University will complete case resolution as promptly as possible.
 The Interim Action will remain in effect until a final decision has been reached, including any appropriate appellate process.